1. Skip to content

 This was certainly necessary since, despite their inexperience, the parliamentarians had to make decisions on very weighty matters.
 Since the future of all Germans was on the agenda, the West German government also became involved.

-"The people of the GDR are part of one people, a part of one German people, that should grow together again," said de Maiziere.
+"The people of the GDR are part of one people, a part of one German people, that should grow together again," he said.

-This became the main thrust of his government program.
-The prime minister devoted himself to this cause and, in the next few months, also tried to save the positive aspects of the GDR for the new era of a reunified Germany.
+This sentiment became the main thrust of his government program.
+The premier devoted himself to this cause and, in the next few months, also tried to save the positive aspects of the GDR for the new era of a reunified Germany.

-He spoke of incorporating East Germans' "sense of social justice, solidarity and tolerance" into the process of consolidation.
-However, his words met with little response in the FRG, as Helmut Kohl's government was already busy organizing the reunification of Germany, and these plans left little room for input from the soon-to-be-defunct GDR.
+De Maiziere spoke of incorporating East Germans' "sense of social justice, solidarity and tolerance" into the process of consolidation.
+However, his words met with little response in West, as Helmut Kohl's government was already busy organizing the reunification of Germany, and these plans left little room for input from the soon-to-be-defunct GDR.

-In addition to West German advisors, de Maziere's government also received help from an unexpected quarter.
-The leader of the Party of Democratic Socialism (PDS), the successor to the old East German Party of Socialist Unity (SED), was Gregor Gysi.
-The PDS was fundamentally against reunification, but nonetheless Gysi played a constructive part in formulating numerous constitutional amendments.
+In addition to West German advisers, de Maziere's government also received help from an unexpected quarter: Gregor Gysi, the leader of the Party of Democratic Socialism, the successor to the old East German Party of Socialist Unity.
+The PDS was fundamentally against reunification, but Gysi nonetheless played a constructive part in forming numerous constitutional amendments.

 The work of the first freely-elected People's Chamber ended on October 3, 1990, the day East and West Germany were reunited.
-The parliamentarians in East Berlin had fulfilled the wishes of the GDR's citizens.
-They laid the groundwork for the call "We are one people!" to become reality.
+The parliamentarians in East Berlin had fulfilled the wishes of the GDR's citizens, laying the groundwork for the call "We are one people!" to become reality.

-45 years after the end of the Second World War, which resulted in the division of Germany and Europe, Germans could once again live in a single country.
+Forty-five years after the end of World War II, which resulted in the division of Germany and Europe, Germans could once again live in a single country.

 Skip next section Explore more